hetalang/HetaSimulator.jl/docs/src/index.md

 Heta language is a domain-specific modeling language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
 The Heta code and the tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

-This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
-A QSP model can be directly run using the HetaSimulator without additional tools.
+This package provides the simulation engine for Heta-based models and modeling platforms to be run in Julia.
+A QSP model can be directly run using HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.

 __The main features__ of the package are

-- reach capabilities for estimating parameters' values based on experimental datasets
+- rich capabilities for estimating parameters' values based on experimental datasets
-- support for working with multiple models including simultaneous fitting
+- support for working with multiple models including multi-scenarios fitting
 - parallel simulations
 - storage of data and scenarios in the unified formats
 - import of datasets and scenarios from CSV/Excel tables